GeneralTradingSarl/Computer_Agent/gui_agents/s1/README.md

 os.environ["OPENAI_API_KEY"] = "<YOUR_API_KEY>"
 ```

-We also support Azure OpenAI, Anthropic, and vLLM inference.
+We also support Azure OpenAI, Anthropic, Gemini, Open Router, and vLLM inference.
 For more information refer to [../../models.md](models.md).

-### Setup Retrieval from Web using Perplexica
+### Setup Retrieval from Web using Perplexity
-Agent S works best with web-knowledge retrieval.
-To enable this feature, you need to setup Perplexica:
+computer_Agent works best with web-knowledge retrieval.
+To enable this feature, you need to setup Perplexity:

 1. Ensure Docker Desktop is installed and running on your system.